-ARPA-E will not evaluate Semi-Finalists at the SCALEUP Workshop, therefore none of the presenter content or performance will be included in ARPA-E's assessment of the Full Application.
-Semi-Finalist presentations will not be considered as part of the Merit Review and should not be included within the Application package.
+ARPA-E will not evaluate - for selection purposes - the content posted on the SCALEUP Launch Pad or presented during the virtual SCALEUP Workshop Series, and none of the presenter content or performance will be evaluated as part of ARPA-E's assessment of the SCALEUP Full Applications.
+Semi-Finalist presentations will not be considered during the SCALEUP Merit Review and should not be included with the Full Application.